Vyral/robert-mack/_posts/2020-02-04-focusing-on-quality-of-life-in-your-home-sale.md

 Of course, those things are important, but **what a lot of homeowners don't do enough of is focus on their quality of life.** In other words, what is your quality of life in your current home, and how will that change when you move into a home that’s better for you?&nbsp;

 Here’s a real-life example to drive my point home: I met a client last week who lives in a three-level property, and whose parents live in that third level.
-Mom and Dad are older, and their knees don’t work so well; they’re exhausted from having to march up and down two stories’ worth of stairs every day.&nbsp;
+Mom and dad are older, and their knees don’t work so well; they’re exhausted from having to march up and down two stories’ worth of stairs every day.&nbsp;

 Despite their parents’ dissatisfaction, my client was more concerned with timing the market to get top dollar on their home sale.
 My response to their market questions is simple: How is your quality of life?
 How is the third-floor bedroom affecting your parents?
 Is selling for an extra 1% to 2% worth their continued unhappiness?&nbsp;